Vulnerability assessment for Azure powered by Qualys

 If you have an organizational need to ignore a finding, rather than remediate it, you can optionally disable it.
 Disabled findings don't affect your secure score or generate unwanted noise.

-When a finding matches the criteria you've defined in your disable rules, it won't appear in the list of findings.
+When a finding matches the criteria you've defined in your disable rules, it doesn't appear in the list of findings.
 Typical scenarios include:

 - Disable findings with severity below medium